SAP-archive/mta-job-scheduler/README.md

 ## Contributing

 Unlike Open Source Projects, Sample Code will typically not be updated, and end users will not contribute to the code.
-You may fork the repo, modify it to your needs, and create a pull request for consideration by the repo owner.
+You may however, fork the repo, modify it to your needs, and create a pull request for consideration by the repo owner.

 ## To-Do (upcoming changes)